ShiinaKochiya/angelina-chan-sc/README.md

 ### `./src/data/config.json`
 - 'token': bot token
 - 'prefix': bot prefix
-- 'adminRoles': Admin role (implementation of an array of one planned)
+- 'adminRoles': admin roles, each should be in quotes.
+See instruction in file

 ### `./src/data/quiz.json`:
 - make your own quiz lol